Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

 Months after returning from the sea, the Genoese improved the recipe and began cooking the chickpea puree in the oven.

-The meal was an instant success in town, and to mock the defeated town of Pisa, farinata was called "Pisan gold."
+The meal was an instant success in town, and to mock the defeated city of Pisa, farinata was called "Gold of Pisa"

 From there, the dish spreads to Tuscany, where it's called cecina, and to the French Riviera, where it is called socca.

-Also known as garbanzo bean flour or "gram flour," and is the main ingredient for socca.
+Also known as garbanzo bean flour or "gram flour," and is the main ingredient for the socca batter.
 You can't replace it with regular wheat flour.

 We tried replacing it with fava bean flour and red lentil flour, which worked quite well.

 Extra virgin olive oil

 We recommend using extra virgin olive oil because it has a richer, more aromatic flavor that goes well with the chickpea flavor.

 Of course, you can replace it with regular olive oil, but the flavor won't be as rich and aromatic.